Publications

 CONCLUSIONS: Among a diverse cohort of patients with right heart thrombus, outcomes did not differ between those who underwent advanced therapy and anticoagulation alone.
 Important predictors for utilizing advanced treatment included younger age and the presence of a concurrent pulmonary embolism.
 Future studies assessing advanced therapy in larger and broader patient populations are necessary.

 Paraskevas, Kosmas I, Alan Dardik, Marc L Schermerhorn, Christos D Liapis, Armando Mansilha, Brajesh K Lal, William A Gray, et al. (2024) 2024.
-“Why Selective Screening for Asymptomatic Carotid Stenosis Is Currently Appropriate: A Special Report”.
+“Why Selective Screening for Asymptomatic Carotid Stenosis Is Currently Appropriate: A Special Report.”.
 Expert Review of Cardiovascular Therapy 22 (4-5): 159-65. https://doi.org/10.1080/14779072.2024.2330660.

 INTRODUCTION: Two of the main reasons recent guidelines do not recommend routine population-wide screening programs for asymptomatic carotid artery stenosis (AsxCS) is that screening could lead to an increase of carotid revascularization procedures and that such mass screening programs may not be cost-effective.
 Nevertheless, selective screening for AsxCS could have several benefits.
 This article presents the rationale for such a program.